sujon0xpi/student-card/README.md

 # 🇧🇩 Bangladeshi Student ID Card Maker 🎓 | Free Customizable ID Card Tool

 Easily create and personalize a Bangladeshi student ID card with this user-friendly, educational tool.
-Perfect for students in Bangladesh who need a convenient solution for transportation discounts or school verification. **This project is not open-source but available for free use**.
+Perfect for students in Bangladesh who need a convenient solution for transportation discounts or school verification. **This project is not open-source but is available for free use**.
 Built with high-quality templates and simple editing options.

 ## 🌐 Try the Bangladeshi Student ID Card Maker
 [👉 Visit the Student ID Card Maker Tool](https://sujon0xpi.github.io/student-card/)